jmablog/jamovi-worksheets/input/descriptive-data/01-Descriptive-Data.md

 Why do we use separate labels and descriptions?
 When you're working with a variable, sometimes it can be annoying to type in the full name over and over again - 'PartID' is a lot quicker to type than 'Participant ID'.
 But, when we want to see our results, we want the full description of the variable to make it easier and clearer to see what our results are referring to.
 :::

-I now want you to change as couple of variable properties:
+I now want you to change a couple of variable properties:

 - You can see that most of our variables have a Name and Description, but two are missing.
 For the column **Age** enter the description 'Age (years)' and for the **Gender** column enter the description 'Gender'.